Jain cosmology: Urdhva Loka, the upper world

-Upper World (Udharva loka) is divided into different abodes and are the realms of the heavenly beings (demi-gods) who are non-liberated souls.
+The Upper World (Urdhva Loka) is divided into different abodes and are the realms of the heavenly beings (Gods) who are non-liberated souls.

-Upper World is divided into sixteen Devalokas, nine Graiveyaka, nine Anudish and five Anuttar abodes.
+The Upper World is divided into sixteen Kalpas, nine Graiveyaka, nine Anudisha, and five Anuttara abodes:

-Sixteen Devaloka abodes are Saudharma, Aishana, Sanatkumara, Mahendra, Brahma, Brahmottara, Lantava, Kapishta, Shukra, Mahashukra, Shatara, Sahasrara, Anata, Pranata, Arana and Achyuta.
+The sixteen Kalpa abodes are: Saudharma, Aishana, Sanatkumara, Mahendra, Brahma, Brahmottara, Lantava, Kapishta, Shukra, Mahashukra, Shatara, Sahasrara, Anata, Pranata, Arana, and Achyuta.

-Nine Graiveyak abodes are Sudarshan, Amogh, Suprabuddha, Yashodhar, Subhadra, Suvishal, Sumanas, Saumanas and Pritikar.
+The nine Graiveyaka abodes are Sudarshana, Amogha, Suprabuddha, Yashodhara, Subhadra, Suvishala, Sumanasa, Saumanasa. and Pritikara.

-Nine Anudish are Aditya, Archi, Archimalini, Vair, Vairochan, Saum, Saumrup, Ark and Sphatik.
+The nine Anudisha abodes are Aditya, Archi, Archimalini, Vaira, Vairochana, Sauma, Saumarupa, Arka, and Sphatika.

-Five Anuttar are Vijaya, Vaijayanta, Jayanta, Aparajita and Sarvarthasiddhi.
+The five Anuttara abodes are Vijaya, Vaijayanta, Jayanta, Aparajita, and Sarvarthasiddhi.

-The sixteen heavens in Devalokas are also called Kalpas and the rest are called Kalpatit.
-Those living in Kalpatit are called Ahamindra and are equal in grandeur.
-There is increase with regard to the lifetime, influence of power, happiness, lumination of body, purity in thought-colouration, capacity of the senses and range of clairvoyance in the Heavenly beings residing in the higher abodes.
+The sixteen heavens in Devalokas are also called Kalpas and the rest are called Kalpatitas.
+Those living in Kalpatitas are called Ahamindra and are equal in grandeur.
+There is increase with regard to the lifetime, influence of power, happiness, lumination of body, purity in thought-colouration, capacity of the senses and range of clairvoyance in the heavenly beings residing in the higher abodes.
 But there is decrease with regard to motion, stature, attachment and pride.
-The higher groups, dwelling in 9 Greveyak and 5 Anutar Viman.
-They are independent and dwelling in their own vehicles.
-The anuttara souls attain liberation within one or two lifetimes.
+The higher groups, dwelling in nine Graiveyaka and five Anuttara abodes are independent and dwell in their own vehicles.
+The Anuttara souls attain liberation within one or two lifetimes.
 The lower groups, organized like earthly kingdoms—rulers (Indra), counselors, guards, queens, followers, armies etc.